DrAndyWest/IntroToROS/Exercises_IntroToROS.md

 Open a third terminal or tab, and manually publish data on the correct topic name using `rostopic pub -r 1 /counter std_msgs/Int32 "data: 42"`.
 Go back to the terminal running the subscriber node and witness the logging information mirror the incoming message.

-*:exclamation: Linux Tip - the `tab` key can be used to autocomplete in the terminal*
+*:exclamation: Linux Tip - the `Tab` key can be used to autocomplete in the terminal*
+*:sparkles:ROS Tip - Using the additional command `-r 1` means publish the data at a rate of 1 Hz, without this the data is published just once*

 ***
 ### Exercise 1.2 | Write a Publisher Node